vincentbernat/network-lab/lab-juniper-vqfx/README.md

 Default passwords for root are "no" for the PFE and "Juniper" for the RE.
 It seems the PFE will eat all your available CPU (`pechip_main` process).
 You can find the logs in `/root/pecosim`.
+As non-root, there is little to do to limit the CPU usage of such a process.
+However, if you are root, you can use a cgroup to avoid using a whole host core for this VM:

+    $ sudo cgcreate -a $(id -un) -g cpu:vqfx-pfe
+    $ echo 100000 > /sys/fs/cgroup/cpu/vqfx-pfe/cpu.cfs_period_us
+    $ echo 10000  > /sys/fs/cgroup/cpu/vqfx-pfe/cpu.cfs_quote_us
+    $ sudo cgclassify -g cpu:vqfx-pfe $(ls /proc/30474/task)

 ## OSPF